-Two of the auxiliary CCDs are mounted out of the focal plane (Extra- and Intra-focal; IF & EF), at displacements ± 2 mm, in order to enable image analysis and real-time active optics corrections.
+Two of the auxiliary CCDs are mounted out of the focal plane (Extra- and Intra-focal; IF & EF), at displacements $\pm 2$ mm, in order to enable image analysis and real-time active optics corrections.
 Auxiliary CCDs G1 and G2 are used for guiding.
 All 4 auxiliary CCDs are partly vignetted around their respective outermost corner.

 Figure 4: Sample spot diagrams for 500nm light in a quadrant of the OmegaCAM focal plane.
-A 2x2 pixel grid $(30\mu\text{m} \times 30\mu\text{m}, \text{ corresponding to } 0.43'')$ is shown as well.
+A 2x2 pixel grid $(30\mu m \times 30\mu m, \text{ corresponding to } 0.43'')$ is shown as well.

-and rotation can be tracked accurately.
+CCDs around the edges of the field.
+Two of these are used for autoguiding, so that both field position and rotation can be tracked accurately.
 The other two auxiliary CCDs are mounted 2mm outside the focal plane (one in front, one behind), and are used for recording defocused star images for on-line analysis of the image quality.
 The CCD layout in the focal plane is shown in Fig. 3.
 A photograph of the detector mosaic is shown in Fig. 5.